AIMS.Guide

 How much does it cost?

-As of 2021, to apply to one university course, UCAS will charge £20 and for the full 5 courses, it will cost £26.
+As of 2024, UCAS will charge £27.50 to apply to 1 or up to 5 university courses.
 You can pay yourself through the UCAS website.
 If you’re struggling to pay the charge, talk to your school/education provider, as they are allowed to pay the cost for you and may help if you come from a low-income family.

 Timeline

-Here’s a rough timeline for the UCAS application for medicine applications.
-The specific dates can change every year, so look at the UCAS website to find the precise dates for this year.
-Every month with an * sign following it means it’s in the year PRIOR to admission.
-IE, to go to uni in 2020, you’d have sent the UCAS application off in October 2019.
+Here’s a timeline for the UCAS application for medicine applications from 2024/2025.
+The specific dates can change every year, so look at the UCAS website to find the precise dates for your year.

 How do I pick med schools on UCAS?